-Educational Outreach is the office by which the college enriches, expands, and extends its primary mission of teaching and service.
-The overall purpose of the department is to extend the educational resources of the college to individuals, special interest groups, and target audiences not reached by traditional ongoing programs.
-To accomplish this, the Department of Educational Outreach has adopted the following goals:
+Educational Outreach is the department by which the college enriches, expands, and extends its primary mission of teaching and service.
+The overall purpose of Educational Outreach is to extend the educational resources of the college to individuals, special interest groups, and target audiences not reached by traditional programs.

+To accomplish this, the Department of Educational Outreach:

-- To offer traditional, degree oriented classes electronically and at convenient locations, places and or times. - To award continuing education units (CEUs) for short term non-credit courses. - To help individuals recognize the importance of education as a means of fulfilling personal needs and attaining goals throughout a lifetime of learning. - To provide appropriate educational resources and guidance and to assist as many individuals as possible in registering for learning experiences. - To coordinate the various resources and services of the college to stimulate learning in socially deprived areas of the community - To promote continuing education, community development and community involvement at every level of living through the college's service area. - To plan, evaluate, and assess the educational services.
+- Offers traditional, degree oriented classes electronically and at convenient locations, places and or times. - Awards continuing education units (CEUs) for short term non-credit courses. - Help individuals recognize the importance of education as a means of fulfilling personal needs and attaining goals throughout a lifetime of learning. - Provides appropriate educational resources and guidance and assists as many individuals as possible in registering for learning experiences. - Coordinates the various resources and services of the college to stimulate learning in socially deprived areas of the community. - Promotes continuing education, community development and community involvement at every level of living through the college's service area. - Plan, evaluate, and assess the educational services provided through our eLearning, dual enrollment and evening programs.